bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Maps the values of a list to a dictionary using a function, where the key-value pairs consist of the original value as the key and the result of the function as the value.
+### Maps the values of a list to a dictionary using a function, where the key-value pairs consist of the original value as the key and the result of the function as the value

 -   Use `map()` to apply `fn` to each value of the list.
 -   Use `zip()` to pair original values to the values produced by `fn`.
 -   Use `dict()` to return an appropriate dictionary.

 ```py
 def map_dictionary(itr, fn):